-Already Aristotle (384-322 B.C.), however, was unsuccessfully concerned with "liberating the spirit of wine from wine".
-It is not certain when this was first achieved, but there are descriptions from the 2nd century BC.
-The Roman author Pliny the Elder (23-79) assumed that there must be something combustible in wine.
-The Aztecs in ancient Mexico mastered this art and made intoxicating drinks from agaves (see under Pulque).
-Tartars in the Gobi desert produced the alcoholic drink "Kumyss" from mare's milk and distilled it into "Karakumyss" (milk spirit).
-When the Moors (Arabs) conquered Spain in the 8th century, they brought with them the art of distillation.
-This was mainly used in the pharmaceutical industry and for the production of scented waters.
-A document from 1150 describes the art of making "Aqua ardens" (burning water) from wine.
-At this time the name "Aqua vitae" (water of life) was common.
+However, Aristotle (384-322 BC) was already unsuccessfully engaged in "freeing the spirit of wine from wine".
+It is not certain when this was first achieved, but there are descriptions from the 2nd century B.C.
+The Roman author Pliny the Elder (23-79) surmised that there must be something combustible in the wine.
+The Aztecs in ancient Mexico mastered this art and made intoxicating drinks from agave (see under pulque).
+Tartars in the Gobi Desert produced the alcoholic drink "kumyss" from mare's milk and distilled it into "karakumyss" (milk brandy).
+When the Moors (Arabs) conquered Spain in the 8th century, they brought the art of distillation with them.
+This was mainly used in pharmacy and for the production of perfumed waters.
+A writing from 1150 describes the art of making "aqua ardens" (burning water) from wine.
+Around this time, the name "aqua vitae" (water of life) was in common use.